Nepali Lower Intermediate Course

 The course is taught in English and Nepali and includes coverage of the four skills of speaking, listening, reading and writing and a roughly equal balance between communicative activities, structure practice and grammar.
-Class size is limited to fifteen to allow for close involvement.
+Class size is limited to fifteen to allow intensive practice.

 The following has been prescribed as the set text for this course:

 Hutt, M. and Subedi, A. (2010) Complete Nepali.
 London: Teach Yourself Books.